morrownr/USB-WiFi/home/FAQ.md

 Question: It appears that the Wireless Regulatory information is not correct in my system.
 How can I fix this?

 Information: When you run `$ iw reg get` you should be able to see the country setting of your system and the information about the bands that you can use.
+Examples of what you may see if there is a problem:

+- the country code is not correct for your country
-Examples of what you may see if there is a problem: 5 GHz channels do not allow access point operation (i.e. `iw list` showing No-IR on all channels) or 6 GHz channels being completely disabled.
+- 5 GHz channels do not allow access point operation (i.e. `iw list` showing No-IR on all channels)
+- 6 GHz channels being completely disabled.

 If you see the wrong country setting or some bands that you would expect to work are not available, the following answers may help.

 Note: There are multiple answers listed.
 Recommend that you try one, if it does not work, revert the changes and try another answer.